chetmurthy/sandbox-public/camlp5/ann1.md

 I'm pleased to announce the release of two related projects:

 1. [Camlp5](https://github.com/camlp5/camlp5): version 8.00~alpha01 is
-an alpha release of Camlp5, with full support for Ocaml syntax up to version 4.10.0, as well as minimal compatibility with version 4.11.0.
+an alpha release of Camlp5, with full support for OCaml syntax up to version 4.10.0, as well as minimal compatibility with version 4.11.0.
 In particular there is full support for PPX attributes and extensions.